Croatian Air Force: Status

-The core of the air force is a squadron of 12 modernised MiG-21 fighters.
-In 2003, a minor upgrade and an extensive overhaul were performed in Romania, incorporating navigation and communication elements of the Lancer standard to make them interoperable with NATO air forces.
-The aircraft received no upgrade to their weapons systems.
-Despite initial plans to replace the MiG-21 fleet with a multirole aircraft in 2013 (delayed from 2011 due to the financial crisis) and an official tender having been issued in 2008, ongoing budgetary constraints have resulted in an abandonment of these plans.
-As a cost-saving measure, a decision was made to again overhaul seven serviceable airframes already in service and supplement them with five additional airframes from Ukrspetsexport.
-This temporary measure will see the fleet remain in service only until 2019–2020.
+With an ongoing introduction of Rafale fighter aircraft into the Croatian Air Force, temporarily the Rafale will not participate in the NATO Quick Reaction Alert so as not to affect the intensity of pilot training and flight safety.
+This task will be temporarily carried out from the air bases of neighbouring allied countries Italy and Hungary.
+Hungary will be tasked in patrolling continental part of the Croatian territory, and Italy on the other hand will be tasked in securing coastal areas of the Croatian territory.

+Pilot training is conducted on several types of aircraft.
+Croatia has ordered ten Bell 206B-3, worth $15 million with training and support, for initial-entry helicopter pilot training in its air force in 1996.
+Since being delivered in 1997 two were lost in accidents.
+Flight training includes basic, navigation, basic instrument, night, group, advanced instrument, dedicated and basic NVG flying.

-Pilot training is conducted on two types of aircraft.
-During late 2007, five new Zlin 242L Aerobatic basic trainers were acquired in order to replace a fleet of seven old Utva 75s (four had already been retired previously).
+During late 2007, five new Zlín Z 242L basic trainers were acquired in order to replace a fleet of seven old UTVA 75s (four had already been retired previously).
 The deal was worth just under $2 million.
 An option for three additional basic trainers was considered but has not been exercised.

-The backbone of the training fleet, however, is built around 20 Pilatus PC-9M advanced trainers which also constitute the most numerous type of aircraft in Croatian service.
-These were ordered in 1997 (3 were former RAAF PC-9A examples converted to PC-9M standard immediately upon delivery) and entered full service a year later.
+The backbone of the training fleet, however, is built around 14 Pilatus PC-9M advanced trainers which also constitute the most numerous type of aircraft in Croatian service.
+3 former RAAF PC-9A examples were converted to PC-9M standard immediately upon delivery in 1996.
+17 more were ordered in 1997 and entered full service a year later.
 The deal was worth around $100 million.
 They are also operated by the national aerobatic team called Krila Oluje / Wings of Storm.
 The fleet size and facilities at Zemunik airbase allow the Croatian Air Force to offer advanced pilot training to other countries but the lack of HUDs, HOTAS and weapon stations on Croatia's PC-9Ms, however, limits the usefulness of Croatia's advanced training programme.
-Such upgrades might be financially plausible once surplus PC-9Ms get sold.
-Nonetheless, on March 5, 2014, representatives of the Croatian Air Force signed an agreement with their partners from the Royal Air Force of Oman for the future training and education of 16 Omani pilots on the Croatian fleet of Pilatus PC-9Ms.
-The training itself started on March 10, is planned to be concluded by December 26, 2014 and will see each pilot log 150 flight hours during the ten-month period.
-As a cost-saving measure, the Croatian government has announced in its long-term defence plan that it plans to downsize the PC-9M fleet to a "suitable level" for the current air force fleet, substantially reduced since the mid-1990s.
-Consequently, six oldest units are offered for sale while the 14 remaining aircraft are due to remain active and possibly undergo an upgrade.